tvanier/peeps/README.md

 A streaming REST API to access contact information, built with Strata http://stratajs.org peeps allows to access contact resources (such as a directory) via a simple REST API.
 Contact properties (name, email, address ...) are fully configurable.
 Some use cases:
-- predictive search by name
+- predictive search (by display name for example)
 - data synchronization

 peeps is 100% JavaScript, it supports LDAP sources for now, thanks to the awesome http://ldapjs.org